Part IV in the BHRT Workshop Series

-Mastering The Protocols for Optimization of Bio-identical Hormone Replacement Theory
+Mastering the Protocols for Optimization of Hormone Therapy

 One would think that 3 courses on HRT would be all that is needed to adequately practice BHRT.
 However, attendees have requested that they want more, but with more complexity and problem solving as opposed to didactic.
 Hence Part IV.